syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/blazor.md

 {% endhighlight %}

-Step 7: Create a class file with FileUtil name and add the following code to invoke the JavaScript action to download the file in the browser.
+Create a class file with FileUtil name and add the following code to invoke the JavaScript action to download the file in the browser.

 {% highlight c# tabtitle="C#" %}